MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 1. Click the **Modify** button.

-This tutorial also works with Visual Studio 2019 or 2017.
-If you want to download either of those, see [Visual Studio older downloads](https://visualstudio.microsoft.com/vs/older-downloads/).
-Install .NET support, to get the needed project templates.
+This tutorial also works with Visual Studio 2017.
+See [Visual Studio older downloads](https://visualstudio.microsoft.com/vs/older-downloads/).
+Install .NET support, to get the needed project templates, similar to the above steps.

 <!-- ====================================================================== -->